wp-plugins/mango-buttons/readme.txt

 9. Fine-Tune button colors to either match your brand or stand in on your pages & posts

 == Changelog ==

+= 1.1.0 | Apr 16, 2015 =
+* Feature: The Mango Buttons icon in the visual editor can now be switched to a Grayscale icon
+* Feature: You can now subscribe for Mango Buttons email updates & get a 10% OFF discount on the settings page
+* Feature: Added welcome message for first-time installs directing users to the settings page / getting started videos
+* Tweak: Added Getting Started w/ Visual Editor video to the ReadMe
+* Tweak: Removed deprecated setup page functionality
+* Fix: "Destroying" plugin data should now successfully remove existing plugin data & uninstall the plugin

 = 1.0.4 | Apr 6, 2015 =
 * Tweak: Relaunched plugin with new name, updated styling, videos, etc.